Complimentary Papers

 including how to talk with them and monitor their reactions.

-Advice on coparenting and communicating with children about their other parent and about summer schedules.
+Advice on communicating with children about their other parent, an amicus brief on relocation, and tips about handling parenting time in the summer.

 Take the Warshak Test Before Talking to Children About Your Ex